 Female weight loss after 50 is also possible if you focus on good nutrition.
 If you need help with weight loss after 50, you are urged to concentrate on eating right.
 Many aspects are considered under the concept of eating right.
 They include (2):

 - Eating Healthy and Balanced Meals.
-You need to eat healthy foods like whole grains, legumes, fruits, vegetables, lean protein, and non-starchy carbohydrates.
+You should include plenty of healthy foods like whole grains, legumes, fruits, vegetables, lean protein, and non-starchy carbohydrates.

 - Avoiding Sugary Foods.
 Sugary foods are high in calories and may compromise your weight loss efforts.
 Some examples of sugary foods to avoid include cookies, cakes, and candy.